 Get a Side Job to Make Extra Money

-Finding extra money in your budget to pay down debt, contribute to an emergency savings account or even take a well-deserved vacation can be difficult.
-But if you think a surprise inheritance from a long-lost wealthy relative or winning the lottery are the only ways you’ll ever see extra cash, think again.
+Finding extra money in your budget to pay down debt, contribute to emergency savings account take a vacation can be difficult.
+But if you think a surprise inheritance from a long-lost wealthy relative is the only way you’ll see extra cash, think again.
 There are plenty of side jobs that offer decent pay in exchange for just a few hours of time and effort.
-The key to making a side job really pay off is putting the extra money you make toward a specific purpose (like those mentioned above), rather than just rolling it into your regular bank account.
+The key to making a side job really pay off is putting the extra money you make toward a specific purpose, rather than just rolling it into your regular bank account.

 Here a few money-making side jobs to consider:

-Mystery Shopper – Retail stores, restaurants, car dealerships and other businesses want honest, constructive feedback on their products and services, and they hire mystery shoppers to provide it.
+Retail stores, restaurants, and other businesses want honest, constructive feedback on their products and services.
+They hire mystery shoppers to provide it.
 The most successful mystery shoppers provide thorough, detailed feedback to help businesses improve.
-Unfortunately, scammers have capitalized on the popularity of mystery shopping, so you have to investigate mystery shopping opportunities to ensure they’re legit.
+Unfortunately, scammers have capitalized on the popularity of mystery shopping, so you have to investigate opportunities to ensure they’re legit.
 The best way to do that is by starting with the Mystery Shopping Providers Association, which requires businesses to adhere to a mystery shopping code of ethics.

-Tutor – If you’re a math whiz or a grammar guru (or just a general smarty-pants) use your brain power to make some extra money by tutoring.
-Register with a local learning center and you’ll be called on when a student needs some help learning your area of expertise.
+If you’re a math whiz or a grammar guru (or just a general smarty-pants) use your brain power to make some extra money by tutoring.
+Register with a local learning center to start tutoring students in your area of expertise.